HumanMovementNeuroscience/HMN-2025-Spring-course/lectures/2025-01-27-Into-to-Measurement/2025-01-27-Intro-to-Measurement.md

         - Total Mechanical Energy (TME = PE + KE) (Hamiltonian or something?
 Lagrangian?)
         - In a 'conservative system', TME is constant

-## Center of Mass ❤️✨
+## Center of Mass (CoM) ❤️✨
+>  "lets collapse this big weird joint angle nonsense into a singular point-mass and go from there?"
 - Holistic approach to study of human movement
-    - "lets collapse this big weird joint angle nonsense into a singular point-mass and go from there?"
+- Weighted sum of individual components of larger object (or system of objects)
+    - `Weighted Stick example`
+    - Finite Element Theorem/Analysis or something?
+        -  Things you say about the COM of a system are true of the system itself (or something like that)

 - Calculated based on `Anthropometry Tables`
 ![alt text](Anthropometric-segment-length-of-human-body-as-a-function-of-body-height-Winter-2009-5144702.png)